tibagni/cheatsheets/vim.md

 i(      # inner () - applies the command to the text inside the () the cursor is on i<      # inner <> - applies the command to the text inside the <> the cursor is on it      # inner tag - applies the command to the text inside the tags the cursor is on <tag>...</tag>
+ip      # inner paragraph - applies the command to the text inside the paragraph

 aw      # a word - same as iw
 as      # a sentence - same as is